oberlin-io/pcap_streaming/README.md

 The dataset consists of full packet payloads in pcap format, along with labeled network flows and extracted datasets for machine learning (sets of packet exchanges between hosts).
-However, for this particular project, the interest is in the original packet activity with the passage of time.
-Each file was downloaded to simulated switch server with the wget command.
+However, for this particular project, the interest is in the original raw packet activity within the passage of time.
+The set has a full week's worth of traffic.
+One day is labeled as benign, and other days include cyber attacks.
+Two of the files, a benign day and a DDoS attack day was downloaded to instance-1, the simulated switch server with the ```wget``` command.

 ```
 [{  "file": "Monday-WorkingHours.pcap",